JishaMansoor/Regression_Housing_price/README.md

 # Regression_Housing_price
 The first step in any model building is understanding the data you have.Majority of the time the data received will have missing values , unwanted features, duplicates and outliers.
-Following are the Features for the house prediction in the dataset provided.
+Following are the Features for the house prediction in the dataset provided:

 'ID', 'area_type', 'availability', 'location', 'size', 'society','total_sqft', 'bath', 'balcony'.

 'price' being the target or dependent variable.

 ## Dealing with unwanted features